 Only I could do that.

-Realize, that when you are ANYTHING less than strong internally, you leave yourself at the whim of whatever may befall you in life.
-And something WILL surely befall you, be it the loss of a job, a spouse, a life, or whatever else.
+Realize, then, that when you are anything less than strong internally, you leave yourself at the whim of whatever may befall you in life.
+And something will surely befall you – be it the loss of a job, a spouse, a friend, a life.

 When you are less than strong internally, EXPECT sadness; expect that anything at any time may make you as I was then.
 Your self-esteem, your beliefs, your expectations are a grenade with the pin pulled.